bivex/VMPacker/docs/ISA.md

 ### Mixed Boolean-Arithmetic (MBA)
 Enabled with the `-mba` flag.
 This replaces simple arithmetic operations with complex, logically equivalent boolean expressions.
 For example, `a + b` might be replaced with `(a ^ b) + 2 * (a & b)`.
 When combined with the VM, these expressions are further broken down into individual VM opcodes, creating a massive explosion in instruction count that is extremely tedious to manually reverse.

+### String Decryption
+The VM provides an on-demand string decryption mechanism.
+Strings identified as such during translation are encrypted in the ELF data sections.
+At runtime, the `S_DECRYPT_STR` opcode is used to:
+1. Pop the XOR key, length, and encrypted address.
+2. Decrypt the string into a secure, circular VM-internal buffer.
+3. Return the pointer to the decrypted string on the stack.

+This prevents static string analysis and "string dumping" from memory, as strings only exist in their plaintext form temporarily within the VM's private memory.

 ## Supported ARM64 Instructions